 For some families it makes financial sense for one parent to stay at home with their children.
 An underwriter will view this is a valid reason for not having day care expenses.
 For many other families, it makes more financial sense for both parents to work.
 If you are in the second group, you will need to determine what your monthly child care expenses are and make sure your loan officer is aware of this expense at the time you get prequalified.
 Failing to provide this information at the start of the process could lead to a loan denial later on if these expenses are discovered by an underwriter and added to your DTI ratio.

 If your child care expense pushes your debt-to-income ratio over the approved limits, you have a couple options:

 If you pay child support this monthly payment will be included in your DTI ratio.
 If you receive child support you should talk with your loan officer about the possibility of including this income, which could lower your DTI ratio.
 Whether you pay child support or receive it, you will have to provide documentation of the amounts, usually in the form of a child support order or divorce decree.
-If you don't have this documentation at the time you complete your loan application, start working on obtaining it right away as you don't want to delay your closing by waiting until the last minute to obtain these documents.
+If you don't have this documentation when you complete your loan application, start working on obtaining it immediately.
+You don't want to delay your closing by waiting until the last minute to gather these documents.

 Whether your child is 6 months or 16 years old, they come with expenses.
 Your loan officer should be able to talk with you about your unique situation and help you determine what you can qualify for based in part on the three factors above.